 A phenomenon not so new

-In 2006 and 2007, the United States sound the alarm: bees disappear in a massive and brutal way.
-In fact, throughout the world, a very high bee mortality is registered at the end of 2006 and after winter 2007: loss of 60% of the colonies in the US and up to 90% in some states of East and South.
+In 2006 and 2007, the United States ring the alarm bell: bees are disappearing in a massive and brutal way.
+Indeed, throughout the world, a very high bee mortality rate is registered at the end of 2006 and after winter 2007: 60% of the colonies in the US and up to 90% in some states of the East and South have disappeared.
 40% of the hives are emptied in Quebec, 25% of the colonies were decimated in Germany, Taiwan, Switzerland, Portugal, Greece and many other European countries.
-For the first time, an estimation of potential financial losses associated with the disappearance of bees is announced: nearly $ 15 billion, only for the United States.
-After this worring new, the media alerts public opinion.
-Yet the collapse disorder of bee colonies has been know for a long time: at least since the 60s in the USA, with a first serious study published in 1979.
+For the first time, an estimation of potential financial losses associated with the disappearance of bees is announced: nearly $ 15 billion, for the United States alone.
+Following this worrying news, the media alerts the public opinion.
+However the sudden extinction of bee colonies is a phenomenon that has been known for a long time: at least since the 60s in the USA, with a first serious study published in 1979.

 The collapse disorder of a colony, a massacre without corpse